BonsonW/slorado/docs/pawsey.md

 Advanced users can launch array jobs to basecall multiple BLOW5 files at once on Pawsey.
 We've provided two scripts that automatically configure these jobs for you:

 This is a helper script that you can simply copy into a file called `slorado_arr.sh`.
 You should not edit anything in this script unless you know what you are doing.
-You will also need to keep this script in the same directory you are running `slorado_arr_launch.sh` (the scecond script provided) from.
+You will also need to keep this script in the same directory you are running `slorado_arr_launch.sh` (the second script provided) from.
 ```
 #!/bin/bash --login
 #SBATCH --job-name=slorado_batch